 Tax risk management

 The group is committed to complying with all applicable tax laws and financial reporting requirements.
-In order to do so the group has implemented appropriate tax compliance procedures and maintains a register of key tax risks, which are prioritised according to the significance and likelihood of the risk occurring.
+In order to do so the group is committed to having in place appropriate tax compliance procedures, including a register of key tax risks, which are prioritised according to the significance and likelihood of the risk occurring.

-Our risk management framework incorporates processes and procedures which aim to minimise these risks and ensure that any areas of non-compliance are readily identified and appropriate responses are taken.
+Our risk management framework incorporates processes and procedures which aim to minimise these risks and identify areas of non-compliance.
 These processes include risk monitoring reports and systems and reviews of tax compliance activity.
 Any material risks identified would be notified to the Audit Committee.
 External professional advice may be sought to support the group’s decision making process where this is considered appropriate.

 Accounting and payroll systems and tax reporting packages employed by the group are typically industry standard and are recognised by HM Revenue & Customs.
 Where such software is developed in-house it will be subject to rigorous testing.